No-prior Bayes reIMagined: probabilistic approximations of inferential models: Inner probabilistic approximations

 This formalizes the notion of ``maximally diffuse'' in Section~\ref{SS:intuition}.
-The point is that each element $\prior_x$ of the credal set is a confidence distribution in the sense that it assigns $\prior_x$-probability at least $1-\alpha$ to $C_\alpha(x)$.
-Then ``maximally diffuse'' simply means a confidence distribution that's not conservative, one whose probability exactly matches the confidence level.
-As explained in Section~\ref{SS:intuition} above, I'll refer to those $\prior_x^\star$ for which \eqref{eq:inner} holds as {\em inner probabilistic approximations} of the possibilistic IM $\uPi_x$.

-Setting aside the question about existence of an inner probabilistic approximation for the moment, note that the mixture formulation in \eqref{eq:char} implies that the highest posterior density credible sets exactly agree with $\{C_\alpha(x): \alpha \in [0,1]\}$ in \eqref{eq:region}.
-Since validity of the IM implies that the latter are exact confidence sets, then the former are too.
-That is, inner probabilistic approximations exactly---not just asymptotically---achieve the ``probability matching'' property \citep[e.g.,][]{staicu.reid.2008, datta.ghosh.1995} desired of no-prior Bayes solutions.

-\begin{thm} If $\prior_x^\star$ is an inner probabilistic approximation of $\uPi_x$, then its associated highest posterior density credible sets are confidence sets. \end{thm}
+As explained there, those $\prior_x^\star$ for which \eqref{eq:inner} holds are called {\em inner probabilistic approximations} of the possibilistic IM $\uPi_x$.
+Alternatively, one can interpret $\prior_x^\star$ as a solution to the distributional equation ``$\pi_x(\Theta) \sim \unif(0,1)$ when $\Theta \sim \prior_x$.''
+This perspective aligns with the familiar notion of pivoting, i.e., to matching the familiar sampling distribution property ``$\pi_X(\theta) \sim \unif(0,1)$ when $X \sim \prob_\theta$'' like that established in \eqref{eq:valid}.

-There are cases in which attainment of the equality in \eqref{eq:inner} is out of reach.
+There are cases where attaining equality in \eqref{eq:inner} is out of reach.
 For instance, suppose that $\theta \mapsto \pi_x(\theta)$ is bounded away from 0 for some $x$.
 This is rare in applications, but not impossible.
-It may happen that the data is not particularly informative about a feature $\Phi=m(\Theta)$ of $\Theta$, and then the corresponding marginal IM (see Section~\ref{SS:caveats}) has a non-vanishing contour---that is, the data is insufficiently informative to exclude any values of $\Phi$ with high degree of confidence.
+For example, the data might not be particularly informative about a feature $\Phi=m(\Theta)$ of $\Theta$, and then the corresponding marginal IM (see Section~\ref{SS:caveats}) has a non-vanishing contour---that is, the data can't exclude any values of $\Phi$ with high degree of confidence.

 Some clues about what it takes to satisfy \eqref{eq:inner} were already presented in Section~\ref{SS:intuition}.
 Indeed, to get a ``maximally diffuse'' member of the credal set, I suggested taking the marginal distribution $\marg_x$ to be $\unif(0,1)$ and taking the kernel $\kernel_x^\alpha$ to be fully supported on the boundary, $\partial C_\alpha(x)$, of the level set $C_\alpha(x)$.
 To justify this, note that, for each $\alpha \in [0,1]$, a $\prior_x$ of the form \eqref{eq:char} satisfies